 1. Wendell Carter Jr., Center

-Carter Jr. played in 43 games so far this season while averaging 11.3 points per game, 9.4 rebounds, 1.2 assists, 0.8 blocks, and 0.8 steals, while shooting 53.4 percent from the field, 20.7 percent from beyond the arc, and 73.7 percent from the charity stripe.
-His production and efficiency is back around the same level he was at as a rookie.
+Carter Jr. played in 43 games (starting in all of them) for the Bulls this season.
+And he averaged 11.3 points per game, 9.4 rebounds, 1.2 assists, 0.8 steals, and 0.8 blocks.
+He shot 53.4 percent from the field, 20.7 percent from beyond the arc, and 73.7 percent from the free-throw line.
+That resulted in an effective field goal percentage of 54.2 (one of the five best on the team this season).